by Paul Lynch

-Revenue management is about predicting customer behavior to maximize revenue.
-It’s about selling the right products at the right prices to specific markets, and since its conception in the mid-’70s, it has helped companies like British Airways, Marriott Hotels and National Car Rental have thrived by employing tactics such as adjusting prices to fill up inventory (seats and rooms) that would be wasted if they went unused.
+Revenue management has always been about predicting customer behavior to maximize revenue by selling the right products to the right markets at the right price.
+Since its conception in the mid-’70s, companies like British Airways, Marriott Hotels and National Car Rental have thrived by employing tactics such as adjusting prices to fill up inventory (seats and rooms) that would be wasted if they went unused.

 The term “revenue management” describes the entire system of setting prices and adjusting them based on supply and demand.
 However it really is even broader than that.
-In the end, revenue management unites sales, marketing, customer service and accounting under the banner of Revenue Operations (RevOps), giving them the tools and analytics they need to maximize earnings.
+In the end, revenue management unites sales, marketing, customer service, and accounting under the banner of Revenue Operations (RevOps), giving an entire cross-departmental team the tools and analytics they need to maximize a company’s earnings.

 SaaS pricing models just aren’t as simple as companies in traditional sectors.
 Consumption happens regularly at a massive scale, and everything can change overnight as companies test out new pricing packages and roll out new products or features.
 It can be challenging to scale pricing models as market share grows.

-Simple plans evolve
+2. Simple plans evolve

 Some common complications include: